Discover more from Remembering Sion

 The Orthodox Churches, by virtue of being predominantly national Churches, have long learned to lean on the State for survival and benefits and do not take kindly the prospect of one day sliding to one more voice in the public conversation regarding civil affairs.
 They have learned to be Caesar’s partners since day one, and that is the sole role they know how to embody.
 The point missed by those state Churches is that when you become Caesar’s partner, you inevitably turn out to be his whore as well.

 It also betrays an underlying neo-Marxist dialectic in which everything in the world is reduced merely to competing power structures.
-While undoubtedly fashionable, nevertheless what a sad view this is to take of the Church, the Ark of Salvation and the Body of Christ!
+While undoubtedly fashionable, nevertheless what a sad view this is for a believer to take of the Church, the Ark of Salvation and the Body of Christ!
 The article argues that the Church decries modernity because it doesn’t want to give up its own power.
 Might it not be that the Church decries modernity because it doesn’t want people to give up their souls?

 But even sadder is the Church’s blindness to the fact that the distinction between God and Caesar is first categorically drawn in the Christian Gospels themselves.